Leben des Orest: Synopsis

 The opera opens with the chorus (hidden by a scrim) singing of the southern land of their longing.
 The curtain rises on a busy square in front of Agamemnon's palace.
-Anastasia tells the crowd of the impending war.
+Anastasia tells the crowd of the impending Trojan War.
 Agamemnon enters and exhorts them in chopped phrases, but they clamour loudly for peace.
 "Go away and let me decide" he orders, and the street is cleared by armed guards.
 There's no turning back, even if his own children were to be sacrificed.
 This strikes Ægisth, who has been following, as a very good idea.
 After all, you're a little afraid of your son anyway!
 He tells him that it will be easier to convince the queen if Ægisth's name is kept out of it and the plan seems the king's own, and when Agamemnon leaves he expresses his glee at being closer to the throne.
 Klytæmnestra's cries are heard from the palace; Agamemnon tells her that, as priest of all Greece, he is carrying out the will of the gods.
 Klytæmnestra orders Anastasia to flee with Orest to Phokisland, and shudders as the instruments of sacrifice are brought in to the sound of trumpets.
 When the people are reassembled, Agamemnon announces his plan.
 As soon as Orest's flight is known, they shout "treachery" and begin to riot, but are again overawed when the king decides to offer Iphigenie.
 As he raises the axe the child disappears in thunder and darkness.
 As the breeze picks up, the people sing a farewell to peacetime and depart, Klytæmnestra remarking that the limping accordionist who remains is a fitting emblem of the ravaged country.